enova/landable/README.md

 gem inabox -c # when prompted, enter http://gems.enova.com as the host
 ```

+### Versioning

+Landable version numbers are based on [semver](http://semver.org/): *major*.*minor*.*patch*(.*pre*).

+#### Major

+Reserved for backwards-incompatible API changes.
+Or my birthday.
+Resets minor and patch counters to zero.

+A major version bump must be preceded by at least one prerelease for that version (see "Prerelease", below).

+#### Minor

+For new public features (e.g. new API paths, but not new internal ruby methods).
+Resets patch counter to zero.

+A minor version bump must be preceded by at least one prerelease for that version (see "Prerelease", below).

+#### Patch

+Sometimes there are bugs.
+Or refactorings.
+Or whitespace changes.
+Fixes that do not require a major or minor version bump are considered patches.

+#### Prerelease

+Major and minor releases are preceded by prereleases, to allow for bug discovery before locking in the release.
+Prereleases should be tested in development and staging deployments to determine their viability for production.

+Once a prerelease is deemed production-ready, the official release for that code may be performed.

+For example: Landable v2.0.0 would be preceded by Landable v2.0.0.rc1.
+If a bug is found, it is patched in v2.0.0.rc2.
+If v2.0.0.rc2 passes muster in other projects, v2.0.0 may be officially released.

 ## See Also

 Related projects we are also building: